kangarko/docs/docs/minebot/installation/index.md

 ## 1. Install Python

-!!! warning "Python 3.13 is not supported yet"

-    We are waiting for our dependencies to update to support Python 3.13.
-Until then, please use the latest 3.12.x version.

 === ":fontawesome-brands-windows: Windows"
     1. **Download the Installer**: Go to the [official Python website](https://www.python.org/downloads/windows/) and download the latest Python installer for Windows.
     2. **Run the Installer**: Open the downloaded file and run the installer.